SurienDG/NOTES-CS246/Bradley_Lushman/Lecture_01_sept_06.md

 ## Module 1: Linux Shell

-shell: interface to the OS - gte OS to run program/manage files/etc
+shell: interface to the OS - get OS to run program/manage files/etc

 - graphical {click/touch}
 - command-line-type commands at a prompt